kamalrana7843/landsifier/docs/references.rst

 Authors:
 ------------

-- Kamal Rana: Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fourth year PhD year at Chester F Carlson Centre for Imaging Science, Rochester Institute of Technology, USA.
+- Kamal Rana: Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fourth year PhD student at Chester F Carlson Centre for Imaging Science, Rochester Institute of Technology, USA.

 - Nishant Malik: Professor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA.